Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 :ref:`Lumina Desktop Plugins` section of the handbook.

 .. note:: The screenshots used in the handbook are the defaults used by
-          the lumina desktop project.
+          the Lumina Desktop Project.
 Your default desktop appearance may vary if using a distrubution other than the one provided by the Lumina Desktop Project.

-:numref:`Figure %s: Lumina Desktop <lumina1d>` A screenshot of Lumina on a PC-BSD® system.
+:numref:`Figure %s: Lumina Desktop <lumina1d>` A screenshot of Lumina on a TrueOS® system.
 The user has clicked the "fireball" icon in order to open the start menu.

 .. _lumina1d: